cschlaffner/PROTzilla2/README.md

 We use pre-commit hooks to lint and format the python code.
 For this to work, please run `pre-commit install` after installing the requirements (this has caused some problems when developing, especially for windows-users so temporarily deactivating this might be a good idea if you get persistent errors when trying to commit)

-## Using PROTzilla
 ### UI
 After you went through the setup, open a shell and move into the projectfolder.
 Once there, make sure the correct python/conda environment is activated and execute `python ui/manage.py runserver` to start the server locally.
-You can access it via your Browers of choice at  http://127.0.0.1:8000/runs.
-Since this is a normal Django Development-Server, you can use the usual flags and features that come with that like making it accessible to all users on the network that can see your machine by running `python ui/manage.py runserver 0.0.0.0:8000` instead (you might need to add `"*"` to `allowed_hosts` in ui/main/settings.py wo whitelist all external hosts).
+You can access it via your Browsers of choice at  http://127.0.0.1:8000/runs.
+Since this is a normal Django Development-Server, you can use the usual flags and features that come with that like making it accessible to all users on the network that can see your machine by running `python ui/manage.py runserver 0.0.0.0:8000` instead (you might need to add `"*"` to `allowed_hosts` in `ui/main/settings.py` to whitelist all external hosts).

+## Using PROTzilla
 ### Scripting
 We separated the UI and the calculations-part of PROTzilla making it possible to use PROTzilla just as an import in your own scripts or notebooks.
 A good starting-point is the `run` and `runner`-classes as well as looking at the tests (`PROTzilla2/tests/protzilla/test_run.py`, `PROTzilla2/tests/protzilla/test_runner.py`, `PROTzilla2/tests/protzilla/test_runner_cli.py`).